chapel-lang/chapel/util/build_configs/README.md

 This directory contains scripts to build customizable Chapel binaries in multiple configurations.

-The "cray-internal" subdirectory adds scripts to package Chapel binaries (already pre-built with "setenv-example3.bash" from this directory) into an RPM suitable for installation on a Cray-XC.
-See ./cray-internal/README for more info.
+The `cray-internal` subdirectory adds scripts to package Chapel binaries (already pre-built with `setenv-example3.bash` from this directory) into an RPM suitable for installation on a Cray-XC.
+See `./cray-internal/README.md` for more info.

 ### Files in this directory: